SteffenHaeussler/AI-NanoDegree/README.md

 - Domain-Independent Planner
 - Hidden Markov Models

-Rest of the projects aren't uploaded, because of unclear ownership of the supllementary code.
+Rest of the projects aren't uploaded, because of unclear ownership of the supplementary code.